How to Use Write For Us Sections for Guest Posting & Backlinks

 Instead, keep your pitches engaging, interesting, and friendly.
 Challenge yourself to make them special.

-But hey, it would be far better to try forming friendships with them before asking for guest post opportunities.
+But hey, it would be far better to try forming friendships with them before asking for publications opportunities.
 If you can, of course.

 Yet, sometimes, the cold approach does work, especially when your content is really stellar.